piyushpatel2005/go-exploration/notes/switch-case-statement/index.md

 ### Common Switch Case Statement

-Switch..case statements provide multi-way control flow.
+Switch-case statements provide multi-way control flow.
 This also has a `default` block which is executed if none of the `case` conditions match.
 The syntax for this looks like below.

 ```go
 switch expression {